AshutoshDongare/Transfer-Learning-image-classifier/README.md

 This scrip also shows how to save, load and predict on the trained custom model.

+The custom dataset used for this sample is also provided as a part of this repo.
+Please extract dataset and place in the same folder where the script is placed.

 Please email me if you need more details / help on transfer learning or this repo.